FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 ## Upload the Configuration

 The last step is to upload the configuration into Azure.
-Thanks to the Function extension it will be easy.
+Thanks to the Function extension, it will be easy.

 1. From the Azure Function extension, expend your subscription (with the key icon).
-1. Expend the FunctionApp (with the lightning bolt icon)
+1. Expand the FunctionApp (with the lightning bolt icon)
 1. Right-click on **Application Settings**, and select **Upload Local Settings**

 ![uploadSettings][uploadSettings]

-1. If prompt, overrides all.
+1. If prompt overrides all.

 ## Coming Next